 It is a bit of a typically lighter post-US Employment report week, yet still with some very key reports and events.
 After better-than-expected Chinese trade numbers and Japanese Leading Index this morning, German Industrial Production disappointed.
 Today saw major Asian and European data that was mixed at best into the next round of OECD Composite Leading Indicators discussed at length in today's opening observations.
 There was not much all in the US or Canada.
-Wednesday is a bit more subdued, yet sees the next Bank of Canada rate non-decision that will likely leave its base rate at 0.25%.

-Thursday sees relatively little Asian or European data, yet includes the ECB rate decision and Madame Lagarde presiding over her post-rate (non-)decision press conference into US data that includes the now always interesting US Weekly Initial and Continuing Jobless Claims, PPI, and the very interesting Wholesale Inventories and Wholesale Trade Sales.
-It all wraps up on Friday with French and German inflation data into quite a bit of UK data with CPI from the US.
+Wednesday was a bit more subdued, yet saw the next Bank of Canada rate non-decision that predictably left its base rate at 0.25%.
+This morning saw relatively little Asian or European data, yet included the ECB rate decision and Madame Lagarde's post-rate (non-)decision press conference that remained predictably accommodative into US data that included the now always interesting US Weekly Initial and Continuing Jobless Claims that came in as expected.
+There was also the very interesting US Wholesale Inventories and especially Wholesale Trade Sales that came in just a bit light.
+It all wraps up on Friday with French and German inflation data into guite a bit of UK data with CPI from the US.